How many times have you reread the same story?

-Exercises in Style is short and sweet.
+Exercises in Style is a book that is short and sweet.
 It sets out what it was trying to do: show how style can change a story, depending on either the narrator or the particular way of writing.
-Some of them were a perfect example of the impact of style, while others seemed odd to me.
+Some of them were perfect examples of the impact of style, while others seemed odd to me.
 In the end, it was a quick read that gave me ideas for developing my own writing style – and it gave me ideas for fun practice in imitating others and changing voice.

 My favorite of all of the styles was the last style: Unexpected.
-It was the most creative, and showed to me that we can take a simple, rather boring story and add something interesting to it in the end.
+It was the most creative and showed me that we can take a simple, rather boring story and add something interesting to it in the end.

 I’d love to do my own 99 exercises in style.
 I think this is fun.